 People making affordability complaints can get a refund of the interest they paid on any loans which are decided to be “unaffordable” and negative marks on their credit records deleted.
 If a lender won’t uphold your complaint, many of them are being won at the Financial Ombudsman.

-Some people are getting emails explaining about this lending review and saying:
+Some people were sent emails explaining about the lending review and saying:

 It is therefore important that we have your correct contact details so we can inform you of the results of this review.

 Your first instinct may be to be suspicious this is spam and someone is trying to get your contact details.